President Donald Trump Tweetstorm – The Saturday Edition

 More from Deadline

-However, protests outside the White House on Friday night seemed to indicate that people were not buying that explanation.
-Trump praised the Secret Service for its handling of the protests, and alluded to the awful fate awaiting any protester who made it past the White House barriers, citing “vicious dogs,” among other defenses.

-He also called out Washington, DC Mayor Muriel Bowser for not assisting the White House in quelling the protests, which he blamed today on “ANTIFA and the Radical Left.”
+Joe Biden Locks In Democrats' Presidential Nomination For Donald Trump Face Off; Ex-VP Leading Incumbent In Polls

+Facebook, Instagram Take Down Trump George Floyd Posts Over Alleged Copyright Violations

-We’ll post more communications as they roll in.
+We’ll add more communications as they roll in.
 The tweetstorm so far:

-It’s ANTIFA and the Radical Left.
-Don’t lay the blame on others!

 Best of Deadline